Effective Strategies to Address Social Need in Communities

 Legislation that prioritizes health equity is essential for driving systemic changes in healthcare delivery and resource distribution.

-Advocacy And Legislation
+Advocacy and Legislation

 Advocacy plays a crucial role in bringing social determinants of health to the forefront of policy agendas.
 Community-based advocacy efforts can be powerful in shaping legislation to support more comprehensive care programs, ensuring that social needs are adequately addressed within healthcare frameworks.